ngadmini/Grabbing-Blacklist-for-Bind9-RPZ/README.md

 - [x] new files with prefix `db.*` are dataBases for RPZ and ready to use at BIND9-server
 - [x] modified files with prefix `rpz.*` are zone -files, ready to use too
 - [x] new files with prefix `txt.*` are raw domains blacklist
-- [x] a small part output of this script-pack, displayed at [exp-output](https://github.com/ngadmini/Grabbing-Blacklist-for-Bind9-RPZ/tree/master/exp-output)
 ### in the real world
-the partial output of this script-pack, can be found at [Partial Output](https://github.com/ngadmini/partial-output)
+the partial output of this script-pack, can be found at [Partial Output](https://github.com/ngadmini/partial-output) as raw format.
 ### others:
 - [x] **Credits to** : All Owner-Maintener of sources-list in [grab_urls](https://github.com/ngadmini/Grabbing-Blacklist-for-Bind9-RPZ/blob/master/libs/grab_urls) and [KOMINFO NKRI](https://trustpositif.kominfo.go.id/assets/db/domains)
 - [x] **Disclaimer** : These script are as they are, and to be used at your own risk